Foods Processed with Ultra-Smart Methods

 sick.
 In the 1960s and 1970s, my family pasteurized the milk we drank from our

-one gallon into the other so some of us (mostly the girls) could choose skim
+the top.
+Then we dipped the cream from one gallon into the other so some of us

-and salt, whey, contains 1% or less of natural flavors,
+oil, butter, and salt, whey, contains 1% or less of natural flavors,

 locust bean gum, guar gum, carrageenan, annatto (color), and caramel (color).